Quick Guide to Cape Kiwanda

 Haystack Rock

 Geologists believe that the sandstone of Cape Kiwanda once extended out to Haystack Rock.
-The sturdy basalt tip helped to shield the weaker sandstone from the elements and delayed its erosion.
-Although the cape no longer connects to Haystack Rock, it likely still receives some degree of protection from the sea stack.
+The sturdy basalt tip helped to shield the weaker sandstone from the elements and slowed its erosion.
+Although the cape no longer connects to Haystack Rock, it likely still receives some degree of protection.
+While most geologic changes take place over thousands or even millions of years, Cape Kiwanda is evolving almost before our eyes.
+The cliffs have eroded dramatically over the last few decades and old pictures look strikingly different from the cape of today.

 The Sinkhole

-Now having visited, I feel a bit sheepish about my stubbornness.
+After visiting, I feel a bit sheepish about my stubbornness.
 Cape Kiwanda is incredible even without a new and growing sinkhole.
 I get so interested in Oregon’s volcanic stories that I forget how vibrant and colorful sandstone can be.
 The warm yellow, orange, and buff-colored cliffs make a perfect foreground for the blue of the ocean.
 Waves eroding the rock create elegant curves, intriguing sea caves, and, now, a sinkhole.

-I visited the sinkhole about two weeks after it was first reported to park staff on Jan 23, 2023.
+The first time I visited the sinkhole was about two weeks after it was first reported to park staff on Jan 23, 2023.
 It was already noticeably larger than the first photos of it in the news.
 I was lucky enough to visit while the park manager and district manager were there.
 They kindly answered my 50 or so sinkhole-related questions and confirmed that the hole appeared to be growing.
 Although the processes forming the sinkhole aren’t yet completely understood, a recent GIS survey suggested a connection to a sea cave that runs under Cape Kiwanda, which is not visible to visitors.
 While I wondered if a second Devil’s Punchbowl might form, it sounded like a new channel, similar to the one just north of the sinkhole, is a more likely scenario.

 The sinkhole may become a channel like this one someday